 I reversed the TVR into one of those big fibreglass bins you find on garage forecourts.
-I wish I'd found it before I'd reversed into it, but you know what those postage-stamp sized mirrors are like.
+I wish I'd seen it before I'd reversed into it, but you know what those postage-stamp sized mirrors are like.

 Anyway, the damage comprised one smashed rear lamp unit, a 'dent' in the rear wing corner, the rear bumper cracked in several places and some stress-cracking to the side of the offside rear wing.
-The good news is that the cracking seems confined to the paint, there's nothing crunchy in the area and no evident broken fibres etc. on the inner surface of the wing.
+The good news is that the cracking was confined to the paint, there's nothing crunchy in the area and no evident broken fibres etc. on the inner surface of the wing.

 Even so, the bumper was going to need work.
 I unbolted it and cleared the workshop to allow me to make a mess! :O) It was immediately evident that the bumper mountings were shot.
 They're simple fabrications in mild steel, glassed-in to the bumper.
 Over the years the water had got in and the resultant laminations of rust had caused two swollen areas that were visible from behind the car, an effect which I've seen on a few wedges - it almost looks as though the bumper has had some lights removed and badly filled-in.

 I wasn't about to spend time repairing the fractured GRP and put the bumper back on with knackered mountings so out came the Wizard (Black & Decker's answer to Dremel) and the old mounts were cut out.

-I guesstimated the dimensions and welded up some new mountings (using stainless bolts):
+I guesstimated the dimensions and welded up some new mountings (using stainless steel bolts):

 which were duly glassed back in.
 I then ground the areas that would receive new reinforcement: